REDl3east/cappy/README.md

 </h1>
 </img>

-A screen capping tool that lets you immediately explore the pixels of the your monitor screen(s).
+A screen capping tool that lets you immediately explore the pixels on your monitor screen(s).

 <br />